 Harvesting New Potatoes

 New potatoes are small, tender potatoes that are harvested and eaten right away.
 They do not store well.
 Harvest new potatoes when the plants are finished flowering by digging around the edges of the plant with a garden fork and levering up the bundle of potatoes to expose them.
 (You're less likely to cut the tubers if you use a garden fork than a shovel.)
-Typically, the potatoes are about 4 to 6 inches deep in the soil.
+Typically, the potatoes are about 4 inches to 6 inches deep in the soil.
 If you are careful, smaller potatoes can be left in place and gently replanted to allow them to continue growing.

 Harvesting Ripened Potatoes for Storage